Raphael Obermair

-Raphael Obermair (born 1 April 1996) is a German professional footballer who plays as a winger for 2.
-Bundesliga club Paderborn 07.
+Raphael Obermair (born 1 April 1996) is a professional footballer who plays as a winger for club SC Paderborn.
+Born in Germany, he represents the Philippines national team.

 Club career

 Youth

 Obermair was born in Prien am Chiemsee, Bavaria.
 He spent his youth career at TSV 1860 Rosenheim.

 TSV 1860 Rosenheim

 In 2014, Obermair was promoted to the first team of TSV 1860 Rosenheim.
 He played in a total of 84 games, scoring 4 goals in his two-year spell with the senior team.

-Bayern Munich II
+Bayern Munich

-In 2016, Obermair joined the second team of Bundesliga club Bayern Munich.
+In 2016, Obermair joined the reserve team of Bundesliga club Bayern Munich.

 Sturm Graz

 In 2018, Obermair signed a two-year deal with Austrian Bundesliga club Sturm Graz.

 Carl Zeiss Jena

 In August 2019, Obermair signed a two-year contract with 3.
 Liga club Carl Zeiss Jena, joining the club on a free transfer.
-He scored his first and only goal for Carl Zeiss Jena in a 3-2 away defeat against Chemnitzer FC.
+He scored his first and only goal for Carl Zeiss Jena in a 3–2 away defeat against Chemnitzer FC.
 In June 2020, after playing for one season, it was announced that Obermair have left the club.